 The Office of the US Director of National Intelligence (ODNI) published his long-awaited report on nearly two decades of UFO sightings.

 Of these, 18 incidents may have involved advanced technology that the United States cannot explain.
-“Some UAPs appeared to stand still in strong winds, move into the wind, maneuver sharply or move at considerable speed.
-All without recognizable means of propulsion ”, reads the rather concise report (only 9 pages).
+"Some UAPs seemed to remain stationary in strong winds, moving into the wind, maneuvering abruptly or moving at considerable speed.
+All without recognizable means of propulsion," reads the rather concise report (only 9 pages).

 There is no evidence, nothing is excluded

 The ODNI says there is no evidence that any of the cases involve a secret technology developed by Russia and China or an extraterrestrial entity, but it hasn't ruled out these explanations either.

 Publicly acknowledging the existence of the phenomenon, even without dissolving any reservations, is in any case an epochal passage.
 It opens up to a new season, much more open, for the study of these events.

 The report tells us that it is year zero: from today we observe and search (with criteria)

 "Of the 144 reports we deal with here, we have no clear indications that there is a non-terrestrial explanation for them, but we will go wherever the data takes us," a senior government official told CNN.

 Outside of a single 144 report in which intelligence officials were unable to determine the cause of the incident, there is too little data for the ODNI on all others.